What is Uninsured Motorist Coverage?

 Financial Protection Considerations

 Consider your financial ability to absorb costs if hit by an uninsured driver.
 Medical bills from serious accidents can easily reach six figures, and lost wages during recovery can devastate your finances.
-Without uninsured motorist coverage, your only recourse is suing the at-fault driver personally—but most uninsured drivers lack the financial resources to pay a judgment.
+Without uninsured motorist coverage, your only recourse is suing the at-fault driver personally—but most uninsured drivers lack the financial resources to pay a judgment, even if you win in court.

 What to Look for When Choosing Coverage